aidudezzz/deepbots-tutorials/README.md

         return False
 ```

-Now we move on to *reset()*.
-Reset simply calls the *respawnRobot()* method described earlier to reset the *CartPole
+Now we move on to `reset()`.
+Reset simply calls the `respawnRobot()` method described earlier to reset the *CartPole
-nobot node* to its initial state and then calls the Webots method to reset the simulation physics.
+robot* node to its initial state and then calls the Webots method to reset the simulation physics.
 Also resets
-self.messageReceived and then returns a zero vector as starting observation.
+`self.messageReceived` and then returns a zero vector as starting observation.

 ```python
     def reset(self):